How to Use Search Engine Optimization to Grow Your Medical Practice

 Technical SEO is the process of improving the code, structure, and content on a website so that — you guessed it — it ranks higher in the SERPs.

 Technical SEO may include optimizing page titles and meta descriptions, fixing broken links or images, and adding alt text to images.
 Tech SEO is also about improving page speed to do better with Google’s Core Web Vitals (see: Google PageSpeed Insights).

 While your website’s speed might seem minor, think about it from Google’s perspective: if two websites have the same content, but one is faster, which website do you think Google wants to send its searcher to?

-What Type of Healthcare Content Should Medical Practice Websites Have?
+What Type of Healthcare Content Should Your Practice Website Have?

 Medical practice websites’ content is highly sensitive and has the potential to affect a person’s health and safety.
 It should therefore be guided by the E-A-T (expertise, authority, trustworthiness).

 E-A-T is short for “Expertise, Authority, and Trustworthiness.”
 Google introduced it as part of its search quality rating guidelines, which outline the factors its search algorithms consider when ranking websites in search results.
 E-A-T helps to ensure that search results are accurate, relevant, and trustworthy, according to Google.